postmanlabs/labs-docs/src/pages/docs/getting-started/installation-and-updates.md

 ## Using Postman on the web

 You can use Postman in your web browser to carry out your API development and testing tasks in conjunction with the Postman Agent.
-To access Postman on the web, visit [go.postman.co/home](https://go.postman.co/home).
+To access Postman for Web, visit [go.postman.co/home](https://go.postman.co/home).

 ### Browser requirements

-Postman’s web client is optimized for the following browsers:
+Postman for Web is optimized for the following browsers:

 * Chrome (78 and higher)
 * Firefox (76 and higher)